tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 ### Look for Compensation

+# Partial Compensation

-* All variables are abnormal
+* All ABG values are abnormal

-* Either the PaCO2 or the HCO3- abnormality would cause the acid base change
+First: Identify the cause:
+* If the cause of the ABG disturbance is respiratory: PaCO2 matches the pH (pH↓ and PaCO2↑ or pH↑ and PaCO2↓) and thus, you can determine that the cause of the ABG disturbance is a respiratory issue
+* If the cause o the ABG disturbance is metabolic: The HCO3- matches the pH (pH↓ and HCO3-↓ or pH↑ and HCO3-↑) and thus, you can determine that the cause of the ABG disturbance is a metabolic issue

+Next: Identify if there is partial compensation
-* The opposite system has changed in a manner that would have caused the opposite pH change
+* The opposite system (not causing the ABG disturbance) has changed in a manner that would have caused the opposite pH change.
+For example, in respiratory acidosis (pH↓ and PaCO2↑), the metabolic system would reflect alkalosis (HCO3-↑) in an effort to compensate.

 * Example 1:
- * pH < 7.37
- * PaCO2↓
- * HCO3-↓
- * Disturbance: Metabolic Acidosis with Respiratory Compensation
+ * pH= 7.30 (low, acidic)
+ * PaCO2= 50 (high, causing acidosis)
+ * HCO3-= 20 (low, causing alkalosis)
+ * CO2 and pH reflect acidosis (respiratory system is causing the disturbance)
+ * HCO3 reflects alkalosis (metabolic system is compensating)
+ * pH is abnormal (the primary problem is still a problem and has not been fully compensated)
+ * ABG Disturbance: Partially compensated respiratory acidosis

 * Example 2:
- * pH < 7.37
- * PaCO2↑
+ * pH= 7.49 (high, alkalotic)
+ * PaCO2= 30 (low, causing acidosis)
+ * HCO3-= 29 (high, causing acidosis)
+ * HCO3 and pH reflect alkalosis (metabolic system is causing the disturbance)
+ * PaCO2 reflects acidosis (respiratory system is compensating)
+ * pH is abnormal (the primary problem is still a problem and has not been fully compensated)
+ * ABG Disturbance: Partially compensated metabolic alkalosis

+ # Full Compensation
+ * pH is within normal range, but PaCO2 and HCO3 are abnormal
+ * Use "7.4" as a reference point: pH= 7.35-7.4 is now labeled "acidosis", pH= 7.4-7.45 is now labeled as "alkalosis"
+ First: Identify the cause:
+* If the cause of the ABG disturbance is respiratory: PaCO2 matches the pH (pH= 7.35-7.4 and PaCO2↑ or pH=7.4-7.45 and PaCO2↓) and thus, you can determine that the cause of the ABG disturbance is a respiratory issue
+* If the cause o the ABG disturbance is metabolic: The HCO3- matches the pH ( pH= 7.35-7.4 and HCO3-↓ or pH=7.4-7.45 and HCO3-↑) and thus, you can determine that the cause of the ABG disturbance is a metabolic issue

+Next: Identify if there is full compensation
+* The opposite system (not causing the ABG disturbance) has changed in a manner that would have caused the opposite pH change.
+For example, in respiratory acidosis (pH↓ and PaCO2↑), the metabolic system would reflect alkalosis (HCO3-↑) in an effort to compensate.

- * HCO3-↑
+* Example:
- * Disturbance: Metabolic Alkalosis with Respiratory Compensation
+ * pH= 7.36 (pH is "normal", but falls between 7.35-7.4)
+ * PaCO2= 50 (high, causing acidosis)
+ * HCO3-= 20 (low, causing alkalosis)
+ * CO2 and pH reflect acidosis (respiratory system is causing the disturbance)
+ * HCO3 reflects alkalosis (metabolic system is compensating)
+ * pH is now within NORMAL range (this is the key component that moves the ABG from partially compensated to fully compensated)
+ * ABG Disturbance: Fully compensated respiratory acidosis

 ### Look for Combined Disorders

 * All acid base parameters are abnormal
-* Both the PaCO2 and HCO#- would have caused the pH to change in the manner that occurred
+* Both the PaCO2 and HCO3- would have caused the pH to change in the manner that occurred (both respiratory and metabolic issues are causing the pH to be abnormal- neither system is compensating)

+* Example:
+ * pH= 7.32 (pH reflects acidosis)
+ * PaCO2= 50 (high, causing acidosis)
+ * HCO3-= 15 (low, causing acidosis)
+ * CO2, HCO3-, and pH reflect acidosis (both the respiratory and metabolic systems are causing the acidosis)
+ * HCO3 reflects alkalosis (metabolic system is compensating)
+ * ABG Disturbance: Mixed acidosis

-# Respiratory Acidosis
+# Respiratory Acidosis (Uncompensated and Partially Compensated States)

 ### Blood Gas Values

 * pH < 7.35
 * PaCO2 > 45 mm Hg
-* HCO3- normal or elevated
+* HCO3- normal ("uncompensated") or elevated ("partially compensated")

 ### Causes (Alveolar Hypoventilation):

-* Depression of the respiratory center
+* Respiratory depression (eg. head injury, opioid use)
-* Respiratory muscle paralysis
+* Respiratory muscle paralysis or weakness
 * Chest wall disorders
 * Disorders of the lung parenchyma
-* Alteration in the function of the abdominal system
+* Abdominal complications causing reduced lung expansion

 ### Signs and Symptoms:

 * CNS Depression
-* Muscle twitching which can progress to convulsions
+* Decreased lung sounds
+* Arrhythmias
-* Arrhythmias, tachycardia, diaphoresis
+* Tachycardia, hypertension, diaphoresis (due to increased WOB)
+* Restlessness
 * Palpitations
 * Flushed skin
-* Electrolyte abnormalities

-### Compensation

-* Increased H+ secretion and increased HCO3- reabsorption

 ### Treatment

+Increase/improve ventilation:
+* Address underlying issue (eg. administer naloxone if cause is opioids)
-* Increase/improve ventilation
+* Raise HOB/reposition for optimal ventilation
+* Positive pressure ventilation (either NPPV or intubation and mechanical ventilation)

-# Respiratory Alkalosis
+# Respiratory Alkalosis (Uncompensated and Partially Compensated States)

 ### Blood Gas Values

 * pH > 7.45
 * PaCO2 < 35 mm Hg
-* HCO3- normal or decreased
+* HCO3- normal ("uncompensated") or decreased ("partially compensated")

 ### Causes (Alveolar Hyperventilation):

-* Psychogenic
+* Psychogenic (eg. anxiety, pain)
 * CNS Stimulation
 * Hypermetabolic states